stebrech/accessible-pdf/_basics/create-and-modify-pdf-tags-in-acrobat.md

 ## Automatically add tags {#automaticTagging}

 In Acrobat, tags can be assigned automatically.
 The recognition of semantic tags has always been improved in Acrobat.
-Nevertheless, a computer program will never succeed 100% in recognizing any design logic. **Therefore the automatic tagging requires a manual check and optimization of the tag tree.**
+Nevertheless, a computer program will never succeed 100% in recognizing any design logic.

+<p class="warning-block">Therefore the automatic tagging requires a manual check and optimization of the tag tree.</p>

 ### Solution 1